azerocommunityresources/vanityAzero/README.md

 # vanityAzero
-A service to generate mnemonic and addresses for new accounts.
+An API service to generate mnemonic and addresses for new Aleph Zero accounts.

+#